-ESEd 322 Assessment, the IEP and Instructional Moderate Severe Disabilities
+ESEd 322 Assessment, the IEP, and Instructional Extensive Support Needs

 Interns learn about the practical and theoretical aspects of assessment and measurement of progress for students with moderate to severe disabilities placed in general and special education settings.
-Interns learn to use a variety of standardized and non-standardized assessment tools, techniques and processes that are functional, curriculum-referenced, and age appropriate for the diverse needs of students with moderate to severe disabilities when assessing student developmental levels and academic, social, behavioral, communication, vocational and life skills of students with moderate to severe disabilities.
-Interns focus on the interpretation of assessment data to develop Individualized Education Plan goals, and to determine required instructional strategies, adaptations of curricular content, behavior supports and/or daily schedules necessary to facilitate skill acquisition and meaningful participation for all students.
+Interns learn to use a variety of standardized and non-standardized assessment tools, techniques, and processes that are functional, curriculum-referenced, and age-appropriate for the diverse needs of students with moderate to severe disabilities when assessing student developmental levels and academic, social, behavioral, communication, vocational and life skills of students with moderate to severe disabilities.
+Interns focus on the interpretation of assessment data to develop Individualized Education Plan goals, and to determine required instructional strategies, adaptations of curricular content, behavior supports, and/or daily schedules necessary to facilitate skill acquisition and meaningful participation for all students.
 Practical and ethical considerations will be addressed, and testing accommodations will be used for diverse types of learners and students with disabilities.
-This course supports a candidate's ability to collaborate and communicate effectively with students, their parents/guardians, school personnel, community agencies and other stakeholders to design and implement integrated services for all learners.
+This course supports a candidate's ability to collaborate and communicate effectively with students, their parents/guardians, school personnel, community agencies, and other stakeholders to design and implement integrated services for all learners.

-ESEd 325 Methods of Teaching Movement, Mobility and Health Care (MSD)
+ESEd 325 Methods of Teaching Movement, Mobility and Health Care (ESN)

-Interns learn to support the movement, mobility, sensory and specialized health care needs required for students with moderate/severe disabilities to fully participate in classroom, school, and community activities.
-Interns focus on safe techniques, procedures, materials and adaptive equipment, including technology and demonstrate knowledge of Federal, State, and local policies relating to specialized health care in educational settings.
+Interns learn to support the movement, mobility, sensory and specialized health care needs required for students with extensive support needs to fully participate in the classroom, school, and community activities.
+Interns focus on safe techniques, procedures, materials, and adaptive equipment, including technology, and demonstrate knowledge of Federal, State, and local policies relating to specialized health care in educational settings.

 The initial Portfolio Practicum serves as a compilation of the teacher's growth in relation to developing as a professional educator.
 It is a collection of accomplishments and an opportunity for Interns to build their knowledge of their students, schools, families, community, and teaching.
-Interns begin a career-long process of reflecting on their teaching practice and learning about their students' academic, linguistic, and social development.
+Interns begin a careerlong process of reflecting on their teaching practice and learning about their students' academic, linguistic, and social development.
 Interns are matched with a liked credentialed Lead Mentor who supports and guides them through the process with a minimum of 8 hours of collaboration time per month.
 Interns meet with their administrators to determine strengths and weaknesses and develop goals based on the needs of the individual Intern.
 Interns document their practice with the use of videos upon which they reflect with their Lead Mentors.
-The Portfolio Practicum sessions serve to support and scaffold the California Teaching Performance Assessment (CalTPA), the California Teaching Performance Expectations (TPEs), and/or the Education Specialist Standards (MMD, MSD, ECSE), based on the credential being earned.
+The Portfolio Practicum sessions serve to support and scaffold the California Teaching Performance Assessment (CalTPA), and the California Teaching Performance Expectations (TPEs).

-Human Resources Division Intern, Credentialing, and Added Authorization Program - iCAAP Professional and Development Plan (PDP)
+Intern, Credentialing, and Added Authorization Program Professional Development Plan - PDP